Internal Governing Policies

 Complainants are encouraged to take reasonable steps to preserve evidence by seeking immediate police and medical assistance in the event of an assault.
 In addition to physical evidence, notes, electronic messages and phone records are examples of evidence that should be preserved.

-The offices listed in this policy, and the appropriate vice president, are authorized to implement temporary actions such as reassignment of the accused person from a class or residence hall while the case is pending.
+The offices listed in this policy, and the appropriate vice president, are authorized to implement temporary actions including reassignment of the accused person from a class or residence hall while the case is pending, changes to academic, dining, transportation, and working situations, issuing campus no-contact orders, and honoring judicial orders of protection.
 Such actions are non-punitive and are designed to ensure the safety of the complainant and the integrity of the investigative process.

 The UPD and the Vice President for Student Affairs are authorized to restrict (ban) individuals from participating in campus activities or from being on campus property.
 The Office of Student Standards and the Civil Rights Office can recommend various sanctions to the Vice President for Student Affairs or other appropriate vice presidents.
 Sanctions can range from reprimands to suspension or expulsion from the University.
 Complainants will be kept informed of the process and are encouraged to participate to the extent they feel comfortable.
 Complainants are entitled to know the outcome of the Student Standards process pursuant to the Clery Act, and students are informed of the outcome of Civil Rights sexual harassment investigations.